phrawzty/ubunolia/README.md

 ```

 Type `connect` to begin the simulation.
 This will start querying the Algolia
-backend and replaying the IRC logs as it it were today.
+backend and replaying the IRC logs as if it were today.

 ## What even is time?